StorjOld/sjcx-payments/README.rst

 Changing the formula
 --------------------
-All components of the farmula are in payments.py.
+All components of the formula are in payments.py.
 If the total rewards pool, payment period, or max height changes,change the value of the global variables, SJCX_TOTAL_REWARDS and INDIVIDUAL_MAX_HEIGHT.
 Current code assumes a 2 week payment period.

+Data
+====

+The data folder includes "Storj Test Group B Rewards complicance.xlsx" and rewards.db.
+The excel file contains the first three payout information. rewards.db is a sqlite database. rewards.db contains the payment history and farmer stats for the October 2015 (10/1/2015-10/31/2015) payment batch.
+Executing payments.py adds the payment stats for that period into rewards.db.